Multitasking, High Resolution, and Other iOS Features

-Implementing a Multitasking-aware OpenGL ES Application
+Implementing a Multitasking-Aware OpenGL ES App

-Starting in iOS 4, applications can continue to run when a user switches to another application.
-An application must be modified to run in the background; applications designed for iOS 3.x and earlier are terminated when a developer switches to another application.
-For an overall discussion of multitasking on iOS, see “App States and Multitasking”.
+Your app can continue to run when a user switches to another app.
+For an overall discussion of multitasking on iOS, see App States and Multitasking.

-In your application delegate’s
+In your app delegate’s

-In your application delegate’s
+In your app delegate’s

 glFinishfunction to ensure that the resources are removed immediately.